 - Children with underlying medical problems do not appear to be at greater risk of a serious course of COVID-19 than healthy children.

-- If parents are unsure whether their child can go to school, daycare or after-school care, it is wise to consult the attending (pediatric) doctor and the school management.
+- If parents are unsure whether their child can go to school, daycare or after school care, it is wise to consult with the attending (pediatric) doctor and the school management.

-- If a family member is in the risk group and is under specialist treatment, discuss with the doctor and school management whether the child can attend school.
+- If a family member is in the risk group and is under specialist treatment, discuss with the doctor and school management whether the child can go to school.

 Rules for children who have been abroad

 Has a family been in a high-risk area?
 Then everyone stays at home (in quarantine).

 Rules for parents who have been abroad